Home > Baby > Sleep > How To Adjust Your Baby’s Sleep When The Clocks Change

 “It is also really important to look after yourself”, says Rosey.
 “Make sure you go to bed earlier than usual to prepare for the possibility that your little one might wake quite early while they are adjusting to the ‘new time.’”

-The best products to help you and your baby sleep
+The best products to help your baby sleep

 Need some extra tools?
 Here are a few TMC picks that might help both babies, and parents sleep better.